frioux/offlineimap.dkr/README.md

     metadata.
 If you don't make this volume offlineimap will have to reindex all  your mail every time you start the container afresh. **highly recommended**

- 4. _/opt/log_ - this is the directory where logs for `offlineimap`, `monit`, and `cerberus` go.
+ 4. _/opt/log_ - this is the directory where logs for `offlineimap`, and `cerberus` go.

 ## Environment Variables

-There is one required environment variable and a few optional ones:
+There is one required environment variable:

- 1. `EMAIL` - this is the email address you want to be syncing. **required**
+ 1. `EMAIL` - this is the email address you want to be syncing.

- 2. `MEMORY_LIMIT` - this is the memory limit applied via `monit`.
-Default is `1 GB`.

- 3. `MONIT_LISTEN_HTTP` - set this to true if you would like to use the monit web interface

- 4. `MONIT_USER` - set this to the username you want to use when connecting to the monit web interface.

- 5. `MONIT_PASSWORD` - set this to the password you want to use when connecting to the monit web interface.

-## Ports

-There's just one port:

- * 2812 - this is the web interface for `monit`.
-See Environment Variables for user and password.

-## Notes on running on Ubuntu

-If you care about the memory leak thing (it only happens on one of the three machines I use, so you might not) you need to enable `ptrace` for `docker`.
-On my system, ubuntu 14.10, I had to enable `ptrace` by adding `ptrace,` to the first list of options in _/etc/apparmor.d/docker_.

 ## Ideas for the future